-You need to keep in mind that Chicago style follows the notes and bibliography system to describe the sources cited in a paper.
+Chicago style follows the notes and bibliography system to describe the sources cited in a paper.
 This means that in your paper you insert a superscript number that directs the reader to a note which includes the citation information.
 Usually, notes refer to citations listed at the end of the paper and compile a bibliography.

 Students, teachers, researchers and professionals in the fields of arts, and humanities, including history, music, theater and philosophy should use the Chicago style guidelines.